United Kingdom European Constitution referendum: Announcement

-As negotiations finalising the text of the proposed constitution drew to a close in early 2004, Prime Minister of the United Kingdom, Tony Blair, had consistently denied the need for a referendum on its ratification.
+As negotiations finalising the text of the proposed constitution drew to a close in early 2004, Prime Minister, Tony Blair, had consistently denied the need for a referendum on its ratification.
 However, on 20 April 2004, he announced in the House of Commons that a referendum would in fact be held in due course assuming the treaty was accepted by the European Council.

 Initial reaction amongst the opposition was three-fold.
 Firstly, the Conservatives were pleased as they felt they had forced Tony Blair into a U-turn.
 For example, Michael Howard, the Leader of the Opposition, said "Who will ever trust you again?" in his response to Blair's statement.
 In response, opponents of Howard have said that he himself has done a U-turn by asking for a referendum at all.
 Howard was a member of the Conservative Government that rejected calls for a referendum on the Maastricht Treaty in 1993.
 This treaty conferred many new competences on the Union, something that the proposed constitution did not do; this led some commentators to argue that it was inconsistent to demand a referendum on the constitutional treaty when one was not held on the Maastricht Treaty.

 Secondly, the Conservative Party repeated its opposition to such a constitution which it saw as involving an unacceptable loss of sovereignty (See Controversy over the new constitution).

 The Conservatives also wanted to know about the timing of the referendum and the precise wording of its question.
 Commentators expected that a referendum would not be held until after the 2005 general election.
 They suggested that the Labour Party would seek to minimise the impact of the issue of Europe on the election campaign by saying "we can discuss that at the referendum".

 Supporters of the Government said that a referendum could only be held after sufficient parliamentary time had been devoted to analysing the text, thus forcing a delay until after the election.
 The Conservatives rejected this, saying that sufficient scrutiny could be given, and a referendum held, in the autumn and winter of 2004.

 The Conservatives also suggested that if the Treaty were rejected, the Blair government would repeat the referendum until it got its desired result.
 In the days after the announcement of the vote, government policy was not immediately clear on this issue: it initially said that the UK would then be in the same position as Ireland was after it rejected the Nice treaty.
 Ireland subsequently adopted that treaty after a second referendum, suggesting that Britain might attempt to do the same.
 Denmark also held two referendums before accepting the Maastricht Treaty.

 However, at his usual monthly news conference on 22 April, Blair said: "If the British people vote 'no', they vote 'no'.
 You can't keep bringing it back until they vote 'yes'."
 BBC Radio 4 and The Times subsequently reported some back-tracking on this issue from "Number 10" (presumably the press office).